The Deposition from the Cross (Stavrakis): History

 The Descent from the Cross is made of tempera paint, wood panel, and gold leaf.
 The height is 38.3 cm (15 in) and the width is 23.5 cm (9.2 in).
 The painting features an evolved sophisticated technique.
 The figures are painted with careful detail.
 Ioannis Apakas's Descent from the Cross features flattened surfaces in line with the maniera greca.
 A shallow stage illustrates a series of ridges, furrows, or diagonal lines.
 The figures exhibit a simplistic tone prevalent in the Cretan School but more refined than Byzantine art.
 Stavraki takes Apaka's version one step further adding luxuriant patterns, brilliant colors, and lavish costumes.
 The figure of Jesus suspended by a mere piece of cloth is sculpturesque, simple, and weighty.
 Stavraki's work is comparable to Duccio's Descent from the Cross.
-Jerusalem is in the background three ladders are present.
+Jerusalem is in the background, and three ladders are present.
 There are nine figures around Christ.
 There are many women at the crucifixion around Mary.
 The Three Marys are present at the event.
 One woman embraces Jesus's dead body as he descends the cross.
 The Virgin is at the bottom of the icon to the left of the cross.
 The postures and gestures of the figures denote a scene filled with sorrow and despair.